alecngai/NSUS_BI_Assessment/README.md

 Game History <br />
 Hand History

-I believe there are more tables for example, a finance table dealing with all the players deposits/withdrawals, NGR, GGR, Etc, but for simplicity I will focus on game history.
+I believe there are more tables, for example, a finance table dealing with all the players' deposits/withdrawals, NGR, GGR, etc. For simplicity, I will focus on game history.

-Another assumption is there are multiple tables, for certain gamemodes, this is because gamemodes like Batttle Royal recquire you to "Kill" other players, and this data needs to be stored.
-It wouldn't make sense to have an master table with a column consisting of nulls if the player never plays battle royale.
+Another assumption is that there are multiple tables for specific game modes because game modes like Battle Royal require you to "Kill" other players, and this data needs to be stored.
+It wouldn't make sense to have a master table with a column consisting of nulls if the player never plays battle royale.

 **b.
 What fields would you expect to see in this table? / c.
 Please also include the data type of each field.**
 <br />